matsuobasho/document-qna-chatbot/README.md

 The model architecture is based on a ConversationalRetrievalChain with memory.

-For the testing, we tested used the following data:
+We tested with the following data:
 * csv - health record [data](https://www.kaggle.com/datasets/louiscia/transcription-samples-mtsamples) available from Kaggle \
     Where the source column of text is 'Transcription'
 * pdf